Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Variations.md

 None

 #### Returns
-The variation object that was deleted, or an error object
+The variation object that was deleted

 ### Add images
 You can add images to a specific variation by sending a `POST` request to `/v1/variations/:id/images` and including the [image objects](#the-variation-'image'-object) in your request body.